THE ELECTION FOR THREE SLOTS ON THE 2020 BOARD OF DIRECTORS WAS MARCH 26, 2020.

 This news site, through its resident/Editor, required that the election results be released to the residents, per our governing documents.
 The following is the email exchange between Deborah Balka, our Property Manager, and your Editor, in that regard.
-Please note that while Deborah states in her email that your Editor "requested" the tally, in fact, the only reason she sent it to your Editor was because Marion Weil, a Board Member improperly claiming the presidency, told her that your Editor made a proper written request, which is nonsense as I was not requesting a copy of a contract.
+Please note that while Deborah states in her email that your Editor "requested" the tally, in fact, the only reason she sent it to your Editor was because Marion Weil, a Board Member improperly claiming the presidency (the new Board has not yet voted on its new officers, having inexplicably delayed that process), told her that your Editor made a proper written request, which is nonsense as I was not requesting a copy of a contract.
 In any event, here is the exchange:

 On March 30, 2020 10:40 AM Deborah Balka wrote:

 I am told that you have requested the tally.
 Please know although it is public knowledge in the past I have given to residents upon written consent and they came and viewed the results or wrote them down.
 I have always asked to please not publicize as I would not want to hurt anyone and what difference does it make a win is a win and a loss is a loss.
 I am asking that you not post on your website.

 Here are the results: